KhafraDev/node-whois/README.md

 [![Build Status](https://drone.io/github.com/hjr265/node-whois/status.png)](https://drone.io/github.com/hjr265/node-whois/latest)

-Node WHOIS is a WHOIS client for Node.js.
+Node-WHOIS is a WHOIS client for Node.js.

+# Changes:
+* Removed CoffeeScript, which I find has less legibility than "normal" JS.
+* Keeps the same API, usage, and examples*.
+* \* Some examples were removed that no longer work due to the whois provider (ripe.net).
+* Removed Mocha and Coffee-script from required packages (Mocha should be installed globally if you are testing).

 ## Installation